Étienne Colaud: Customers

 Using both the archive records and the attributions to him found in surviving collections it becomes possible to identify many if Colaud's principal customers, and to gain a sense of the success of his business.
 The most socially important of his customers was King Francis I who, in addition to the "Statutes of the Order of Saint Michael, probably also commissioned from him an Evangeliary or Gospel Book and a treatise on "The Sufferings of Italy".
 A member of the king's entourage - possibly his bookish sister Marguerite - ordered a chivalric tale.
 Others of his aristocratic clientele included William of Montmorency (or his son), Marie d'Albret, Countess of Nevers and Rethel, Anne de Polignac (the wife of Charles de Bueil) and possibly Anne de Graville.
 Leading churchmen among his customers included Bishops Philippe de Lévis and François de Dinteville.
 With new technologies appearing, Colaud also worked for printers, decorating prestigious printed works destined for the good and great.
-An example was Jodocus Badius who entrusted him with the decoration of a printed book produced for Charles de Habsbourg (known to posterity as the Emperor Charles V).
+An example was Jodocus Badius who entrusted him with the decoration of a printed book produced for Charles V, Holy Roman Emperor.